 If you are experiencing breakouts on your cheeks, Dr. Engelman says that it could be due to allergies, pollution and cell buildup.
 She suggests using deep cleansing masks to help control excess oil and rid the skin’s surface of dead skin cells and other impurities that may cause breakouts.
 You’ll also want to keep the items that touch your cheeks (like your makeup brushes, pillowcases and cleansing brushes) as clean as possible.
 Dirty brushes are a breeding ground for blemish-causing bacteria, so cleaning them is truly non-negotiable.

-“A hormonal imbalance can be what is causing the acne on your jawline,” Engelman says.
+“A hormonal imbalance can be what is causing the acne on your jawline,” says Dr. Engelman..
 “If you are experiencing this, try steaming your face and using a purifying mask formulated for blemished skin.”
 You may also want to try munching on foods like leafy greens, almonds and salmon.
 For more insight on how you can eat your way to better skin, read up on all of the best superfoods to add to your diet, here.

 The T-zone (the nose and forehead area) is one of the more common areas to experience a breakout.
-From excess oil to stress, the reasons for these breakouts can vary case-by-case.
-One reason why you might be breaking out on your T-zone isyour diet.
-“If you are experiencing breakouts in your T-zone, you may want to revise your diet to include more fruits and vegetables,” Dr. Engelman suggests.
+From excess oil to stress to not cleansing your skin properly, the reasons for these breakouts can vary case-by-case.
+One reason why you might be breaking out in your T-zone is your diet.
+“If you are experiencing breakouts in your T-zone, you may want to revise your diet to include more fruits and vegetables,” suggests Dr. Engelman.
 “You’ll also want to keep yourself hydrated by drinking more water.”

 Breaking out around your mouth can be linked to the same culprit as your T-zone: your diet.
 Only this may be a more topical matter.
 Residue from foods that are high in acid can leave the skin around the mouth, especially the corners, feeling irritated and may cause redness or swelling.
 If this is something you experience often, you may want to start carrying facial wipes in your purse and give the skin around your mouth a good cleanse after you chow down.